aaswenson/LRFR/README.md

 USING LRFR FOR LIQUID FUELED REACTOR FUEL REPROCESSING

 1. This script is dependent on a working installation of MCNP6, ensure that MCNP is on your computer's path before execution
-2. There are 5 scripts necessary to run the reprocessing code, they are available on the github repository on branch USER
+2. There are 6 scripts necessary to run the reprocessing code, they are available on the github repository on branch USER
 	- LRFR.py
+    - run_utilities.py
 	- error_checkRevI.py
 	- make_new_input.py
 	- output_parse.py
 	- reprocessing_RevI.py
 	- parameters.py
+all of these utilities are available under the final_version branch on https://www.github.com/aaswenson/LRFR ALL 6 FILES MUST BE IN THE WORKING DIRECTORY FOR THE SCRIPT TO RUN
 3. The program is executed by calling the module LRFR.py using a python interpreter
 4. Before executing verify:
 	- MCNP input file runs with no errors